Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Select the following Menu Option:

 1. View - - > Toolbar - - > Customize.
-Click New to create a new Toolbar and name it as ToolCal then click OK.
+Click New to create a new Toolbar and name it as ToolCal, then click OK.
 A new small empty Toolbar will show up on top.

 2. Select the Commands Tab.
 Click and drag the New button and place it on the new Toolbar.

-3. Right-click on the new toolbar button, and point the cursor on the Change Button Image option on the displayed menu to show up several Button Images.
+3. Right-click on the new toolbar button, and point the cursor on the Change Button Image option on the displayed menu to show several Button Images.
 You may select one of the Images you prefer to use.

 5. Select the Toolbars Tab on the Customize Dialogue Control and put a tick-mark for Shortcut Menus.

-Trial Run
+Trial Run.

 We are ready to try out the Animated Floating Calendar.
 Open your Access Form in Form View and right-click on a Date Field.
 The new button on the Shortcut Menu, with the Fish Icon, and the Calendar Caption should be visible as shown below: